New charges in FBI probe involving four universities -- including NC State

 RALEIGH, N.C.
-(WTVD) --Three athletic apparel executives are facing new charges in connection to an FBI probe into college basketball.
+(WTVD) --Three athletic apparel executives are facing new charges in connection with an FBI probe into college basketball.

 A new indictment alleges three Adidas executives defrauded four universities -- including the University of Louisville, the University of Miami, the University of Kansas, and North Carolina State University.